This Is Why Your Vagina Has A Cheesy Smell, According To Experts

 The vagina is a complex bit of bodily machinery.
-It's used for so much — it's a vehicle for pleasure, it opens up to give birth, it's the exit ramp for the crimson highway every month, and it can get irritated or infected if given the opportunity.
-The delicate microbiome that lives in your vagina really throws things out of whack when its upset, causing unusual smells and discharge.
-If you're wondering, "Why does my vagina smell like cheese?" you're likely already concerned about the flora in your lady flower.
+It's used for so much — it's a vehicle for pleasure, it opens up to give birth, it's the exit ramp for the crimson highway every month, it self-cleans, and it can get irritated or infected if given the opportunity.
+The delicate microbiome that lives in your vagina really throws things out of whack when it's upset, causing unusual smells and discharge.
+If you find yourself one day wondering why your vagina smells like cheese, you're likely already concerned about the flora in your flower.

-According to the National Academy of Sciences of the United States of America (PNAS), the vagina is typically dominated by four main bacteria: Lactobacillus iners, L. crispatus, L. gasseri, or L. jensenii.
-When these are disrupted by either outside bacteria, or a build up of acid or alkaline properties in your vagina, problems arise.
-But your vagina's microbiome will shift throughout your life, and even more so with life events like pregnancy and menopause.
-These shifts are challenging on your body, and therefore make you more likely to experience "vaginal upset," which to me sounds terrible.
-I don't know about you, but I know that I only want the happiest of vaginas.
+According to the National Academy of Sciences of the United States of America (PNAS), the vagina is typically dominated by four main bacteria: Lactobacillus iners, L. crispatus, L. gasseri, and L. jensenii, all of which live in a symbiotic relationship with their host.
+When these are disrupted by outside bacteria or a buildup of acid or alkaline properties in your vagina, problems arise.
+However, as indicated in a 2021 study in Frontiers in Cellular and Infection Microbiology, your vagina's microbiome will shift throughout your life, and even more so with life events like pregnancy and menopause.
+These shifts are challenging on your body, and therefore make you more likely to experience "vaginal upset," which sounds terrible.
+Don’t we all just want happy vaginas?

-I can understand how stressful it would be to notice such a startling smell from your downtown.
+That’s why it can be stressful to notice such a startling smell from downtown.
 No person wants to think their vagina smells at all, and certainly no one expects it to smell like cheddar.
-When you're considering why your vagina smells like cheese, you're probably pretty embarrassed, and that's OK.
-Just know that you're certainly not alone.
+When you're considering why your discharge smells like cheese, just know that you're certainly not alone.

 There are tons of forums online for just this question, but many seem to be populated by misinformation and a sense of shame.
 They cavalierly give recipes for homemade douche and essential oil therapies, but seldom are they backed with any real science, and that's troubling.
-If women are to move past the shame we feel over something that happens with some regularity to women, then being fed slop about the right lotion to take the smell away without treating the problem isn't going to help.
+If people with vaginas are to move past the unnecessary shame and stress, then it’s best to have expert-backed information.
+Romper asked the pros to weigh in on discharge that smells like cheese and what it means.

-Mechan says that the cheesy smell is most likely due to a trichomoniasis infection, commonly referred to as "trich," a common sexually transmitted disease, or bacterial vaginosis.
-"Over 3 million people are treated for trich each year and it's easy to catch, because often the person who transmits it is asymptomatic and ignorant of their infection."
-As for bacterial vaginosis, she says it's almost as common as yeast infections, and while some women will experience recurrent BV infections, they're usually easy to treat.
+According to Mechan, the cheesy smell is most likely due to a trichomoniasis infection, commonly referred to as "trich," or bacterial vaginosis.
+"Over three million people are treated for trich each year and it's easy to catch, because often the person who transmits it is asymptomatic and ignorant of their infection," she says.
+As for bacterial vaginosis, Mechan says it's almost as common as yeast infections, and while some people with vaginas will experience recurrent BV infections, they're usually easy to treat.